heroku/heroku-buildpack-go/README.md

 ### Tests

-Requires docker.
+[Make] & [docker] are required to run tests.

 ```console
 make test
 ```

-### Compiling a fixture
+### Compiling a fixture locally

-Requires docker.
+[Make] & [docker] are required to compile a fixture.

 ```console
 make FIXTURE=<fixture name> compile
 ```

-You will then be dropped into a bash prompt in the container in which the fixture was compiled in.
+You will then be dropped into a bash prompt in the container that the fixture was compiled in.

 ## Using with cgo